-- Verbal Behaviour Intervention: VBI deals with language skills.
+- Verbal Behavior Intervention: VBI deals with language skills.

-- Early Intensive Behavioural Intervention: EIBI is perfect for children under the age of 5.
+- Early Intensive Behavioral Intervention: EIBI is perfect for children under the age of 5.

 4. The Picture Exchange Communication System (PECS): Like TEACCH, it is also a visual-based approach, but it includes symbols instead of using picture cards.
 Through this treatment, children with ASD learn to communicate and ask questions using different symbols.